 The path that brought me here

 As I got older, I learned that a world view of dreams and fairy tales was not going to get me very far.
-Very quickly, I realized that the safest way to survive was to ask for forgiveness and pray for acceptance.
+Very quickly, I realized that the safest way to survive was to blend in with the flock.
 And so, as I grew up, I continued to apologize for my voice, my feelings, my needs, and begged to be accepted for the small pieces I felt safe sharing with others.
 I had learned at a young age that I was too loud, too sensitive, too angry, too emotional, and just plain too much.

 The world needed me to be less.
 So, less I became.
 This way of being worked for me, until suddenly, one day, it didn’t.